braheezy/z85/README.md

 ```

 ## Usage
-Use the `z85` tool to work encode binary to Z85 string format, or vice-versa.
+Use the `z85` tool to encode binary to Z85 string format, or vice-versa.
 Supports pipes:

 ![demo](./assets/demo.png)